 1.)
 Eat your way through City Market

-Constructed in the 1790s, it is one of the oldest public markets in the United States and is home to not just delicious treats but also to fun knick-knacks – making it a potential stop for some souvenir hunting. 😁
+Constructed way back in the 1790s, it is one of the oldest public markets in the United States.
+Also, it’s home to not just delicious treats but also to fun knick-knacks, too.
+This all makes it a potential stop for some souvenir hunting.

 2.)
 Take in all the colours at Rainbow Row